selforganising/foundersandcoders/_includes/faq.md

 The course is run by [*Dan Sofer*](http://sofer.com/), hosted by [*Collective*](http://camdencollective.co.uk/) and part-funded through [*Camden Town Unlimited*](http://www.camdentownunlimited.com/).

 **If this course is so good, why are you offering it for free?**
 We are trying to build a community and we do not think we can do that by charging an entry fee.

 **Can you give me a bit more information about the course content?**
 It is subject to change, but here is a brief run-down: development environments, source control, agile development, static websites, HTML, CSS, client-side programming, JavaScript, the DOM, AJAX, APIs, server-side programming, MVC, Databases, REST, build tools, testing, data visualisation, client-side applications, product development.

 **Which libraries and tools will we be using?**
-Again, it is subject to change, but here is a partial list: Git, GitHub, Jekyll, Bootstrap, Sass, jQuery, EJS, Node.js, MongoDB, Jade, Jasmine, Gulp, Bower, D3.js, AngularJS.
+Again, it is subject to change, but here is a partial list: Git, Jekyll, Bootstrap, Sass, jQuery, EJS, Node.js, MongoDB, Jade, Jasmine, Gulp, Bower, D3.js, AngularJS.